-The Australian thoroughbred breeding industry operates throughout the length and breadth of the continent with most of the larger commercial stud farms situated in the Hunter Valley of NSW and in Victoria.
+The Australian thoroughbred breeding industry is the second biggest in the world and operates in every state and territory, with many of the larger commercial farms situated in NSW’s Hunter Valley.

-The industry which is now one of the biggest and strongest of its kind in the world started with a stallion, three mares and three yearlings which arrived with the first European settlers in 1788.
+The Australian thoroughbred industry, now one of the biggest and strongest of its kind in the world, started out with just a single stallion, three mares and three yearlings which arrived with the first European settlers in 1788.